aidankyle/Olist/README.md

 GROUP BY YEAR(order_delivered_customer_date)) x;

 ```
-## VII.
+## VIII.
 Data Visualization and Findings

 Please check the Power BI Dashboard (on top of this report)